FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

   * Has first-class docker service discovery via labels and supports [multiple hosts](https://github.com/yusing/godoxy/wiki/Configurations#setting-up-providers)
   * Strongly considered but too new...lack of docs and user base.
 My homelab is too large and in "production use" to be a beta tester

-## Satifying Requirements with Traefik
+## Satisfying Requirements with Traefik

 I eventually settled on [Traefik](https://traefik.io/) after due-diligence gave me enough confidence to think I could satisfy all of the [Requirement](#requirementsspec).